-3.5.6.1 During the Rate Period in which «Customer Name» acquires an Eligible Annexed Load, «Customer Name» may serve such load for the remainder of that Rate Period with Dedicated Resources in the shape of the load, as negotiated by the Parties, or with additional power purchased from BPA.
+3.5.7.1 During the Rate Period in which «Customer Name» acquires an Eligible Annexed Load, «Customer Name» may serve such load for the remainder of that Rate Period with Dedicated Resources in the shape of the load, as negotiated by the Parties, or with additional power purchased from BPA.
 If «Customer Name» elects to serve such load with Dedicated Resources, then «Customer Name» shall apply such resources for the remainder of the Rate Period and in accordance with applicable terms stated in Exhibit D. If «Customer Name» elects to purchase additional power from BPA for the Annexed Load, then during that Rate Period such power purchases may be subject to additional rates or charges as established in the Wholesale Power Rate Schedules and GRSPs and as applicable to the shape of the Eligible Annexed Load.

-3.5.6.2 For all Rate Periods after the Rate Period when «Customer Name» acquires an Eligible Annexed Load, «Customer Name» may serve such load with Dedicated Resources pursuant to «Customer Name»’s elections to apply Dedicated Resources or Purchase Firm Requirements Power at Tier 2 Rates during the applicable Purchase Period as stated in Exhibit C.
+3.5.7.2 For all Rate Periods after the Rate Period when «Customer Name» acquires an Eligible Annexed Load, «Customer Name» may serve such load with Dedicated Resources pursuant to «Customer Name»’s elections to apply Dedicated Resources or purchase Firm Requirements Power at Tier 2 Rates as stated in Exhibit C.

 END LOAD FOLLOWING template.